-USACE's Daguerre Point Dam Area
+Daguerre Point Dam Area

-USACE owns the 24-foot high Daguerre Point Dam on the Yuba River that was built in 1906 to prevent hydraulic mining debris from washing into the Feather and Sacramento rivers and it continues to perform this function.
+The USACE also owns and operates the 24-foot high Daguerre Point Dam on the Yuba River.
+This dam was built in 1906 to prevent hydraulic mining debris from washing into the Feather and Sacramento rivers and it continues to perform this function today.
 The dam was equipped with two fish ladders in 1937 that Chinook salmon and steelhead have difficulty, under certain flow conditions, locating and navigating.
-The dam was rebuilt in 1964 following damage caused by floods, and currently provides hydraulic head for upstream diversions and groundwater recharge to the Yuba North and South groundwater basins.
-USACE's Daguerre Point Dam Fish Passage Improvement

-Project was developed to improve passage for all life stages of native anadromous fish, while keeping water interests whole, and with no increase in downstream flood risks.
+The dam was rebuilt in 1964 following damage caused by floods, and currently provides hydraulic head, or water pressure, for upstream diversions and groundwater recharge to the Yuba North and Yuba South groundwater basins.
+USACE's Daguerre Point Dam Fish Passage Improvement Project5 was developed to improve passage for all life stages of native anadromous fish, while keeping water interests whole, and with no increase in downstream flood risks.